arierie/AndroidJetpack/README.md

 # About this app
-Simple application with Android Jetpack, using Kotlin and include Navigation Architecture Component
+Simple application with Android Jetpack, using Kotlin and include Navigation Architecture Component.

 # Android Jetpack
 Android Jetpack is a set of components, tools and guidance that gets its basic DNA from the included Support Library & Architecture Components.
 You can check [official documentation](https://developer.android.com/jetpack/) for more details.